ufs-community/uwtools/docs/sections/user_guide/cli/mode_rocoto.rst

 Examples
 ^^^^^^^^

-The examples that follow use a UW YAML file ``rocoto.yaml`` with content
+The examples in this section use a UW YAML file called ``rocoto.yaml`` with the following contents:

 .. code-block:: python